 Future exploration and development activities, including corporate costs will require additional financing.
 If such additional financing is not available, it would result the Company's operations being adversely affected, including a delay or indefinite postponement of exploration and development of the property interests of the Company.
+Although the Company intends to close additional tranches of the Offering, as described above, there can be no assurances that the additional tranches will close as intended or at all.
 Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.